 The first iteration of the X2 received pretty mixed reviews from audiophiles, gamers, and casual listeners.
 The new and improved X2/27 model we’re covering in detail here has garnered the attention of many previously unsatisfied owners – in the best way possible.

-Do they offer significant improvement on previous open back cans from Philips, or are you better off skipping them and heading straight for a lower-priced model?
+Do they offer a significant improvement on previous open-back cans from Philips, or are you better off skipping them and heading straight for a lower-priced model?
 Keep reading our Philips Fidelio X2 Review to have all your questions answered!

 Features & Technical Specs: